 - The pavement is well-designed, with puddles and fallen leaves;

 - You can see that the designer paid attention to greenery — it isn’t a caustic green but a rather natural tint.

-But if you look closely, you can see the flaws, too:
+But if you look closely, you can also see the flaws:

-- Despite the rainy day, the building is dry, with no rain drips on the windowpanes.
+- Despite the rainy day, the building is dry, with no raindrops on the window panes;

 - The rain is unnatural.
 And given that a red line requires the photographer to use long exposure, it is unlikely that the rain would look exactly the same way as shown.
 The same holds for the walking man.